Prashil1/Track-Assembler/README.md

 Once installed, make sure to specify the path to the FFmpeg executable in your code using the ffmpeg_path variable.

 2. Install Python Dependencies

 This project uses the yt_dlp library to download and handle YouTube videos (and other media).
 You can install the required Python package using pip:

 pip install yt-dlp

 3. Set ffmpeg_path

-In your code, define the path to where FFmpeg is installed.
+In the code, define the path to where FFmpeg is installed.
 For example:

 ffmpeg_path = "/path/to/ffmpeg"  # Change this to the actual path on your system in the [songassembler.py](https://github.com/Prashil1/Track-Assembler/blob/main/songassembler.py) file

 📖 Usage

 This project supports transition music playback, using a provided list of songs with optional time ranges.

 🎵 Song List Format